Enhance flexibility, reduce stiffness and improve recovery

 Workout 3 Stretching (Upper Body Release)

-This upper body release stretching workout focuses specifically on releasing tension and tightness in your shoulders, arms, back, and chest using targeted stretches held for 30 seconds each.
-You'll use foam rolling movements and dedicated stretches that target the areas that get tight from upper body training, desk work, or daily activities.
-The session systematically works through your triceps, lats, shoulders, and arms with gentle movements designed to improve flexibility and reduce muscle tension in your upper body.
+This upper body release stretching workout specifically focuses on relieving tension and stiffness in your shoulders, arms, back, and chest using targeted stretches held for 30 seconds each.
+You will use foam rolling movements and specific stretches targeting the areas that become stiff from upper body training, desk work, or daily activities.
+The session systematically addresses your triceps, lats, shoulders, and arms with gentle movements designed to improve flexibility and reduce muscle tension in your upper body.

 Roll Ball Triceps Latissimus Dorsi Stretch